 Then there’s the long-standing adage that security implementations impede DevOps teams’ speed and agility, causing adversarial relationships between the DevOps and Security teams.
 Ultimately, this friction between the two groups negatively impacts productivity, and subsequently, leads to loss of faith in security.
-This misalignment creates the possibility that DevOps will not participate fully in the security process or will circumvent security completely.
+This misalignment creates the possibility that DevOps will not participate fully in the security processor will circumvent security completely.

 Historically, the security teams were seen as gatekeepers where security is handled at the tail-end of the software development process, hindering releases and slowing deployments, affecting the overall agility of any organization.

-For a more agile, friction-free and secure environment, shifting-left has become essential.
-By shifting-left, organizations are instilling security measures into the DevOps workflows, not just at the tail-end of the process giving rise to the DevSecOps.
+For a more agile, friction-free, and secure environment, shifting-left has become essential.
+By shifting left, organizations are instilling security measures into the DevOps workflows, not just at the tail-end of the process giving rise to the DevSecOps.

 The DevSecOps is much more than injecting the right tools to the security engineers.
 It involves a cultural shift from the current way of developing, with the whole team adopting a security-first mindset and becoming security practitioners.
 By using the right workflows, necessary tools - such as security automation, policy enforcement, and remediation tools, - and proper analytics, companies will then start to yield the benefits of DevSecOps.

 By instilling security practices into the software development and delivery process, companies will be able to remediate critical vulnerabilities quickly.
-About 45% of companies with full security integration can remediate critical vulnerabilities within a day whereas those with low-security integration, only 25% can remediate within a day, according to the State of DevOps Report.
+About 45% of companies with full security integration can remediate critical vulnerabilities within a day whereas for those with low-security integration, only 25% can remediate within a day, according to the State of DevOps Report.

 Kubernetes governance, also known as policy-as-code, provides the ability to incorporate security into existing workflows.